The Texas

 Traffic count (south of Evans) 74,000 vehicles/day 81,526 vehicles/day

-Furthermore, because of their ability to better handle traffic, the RCUTs were kept during construction to upgrade US 281 to a freeway.
+Furthermore, because of their ability to better handle traffic, the RCUTs were kept during the construction to upgrade US 281 to a freeway.

 Loop 1604